chris284891/Psychic-Game/README.md

 # Psychic-Game
-This is first JavaScript application.
+This is my first JavaScript application.

 # Instructions
 Try to guess which letter the computer is thinking of.
 Guess correctly and you get a win.
 Choose carefully since you only have 9 available guesses.
 Run out of guesses and you get a loss.
 Good Luck!